 According to Spectrum officials, all TVs whether new or old will work with the new Spectrum digital receiver.
 Spectrum cable TV customers concerned that the channel range may exceed 1300 can rest easy.
-With the receiver acting as a tuner, the TV’s age, and channel range is irrelevant.
+With the receiver acting like a tuner, the TV’s age, and channel range is irrelevant.
 Customers will have access to all digital channels without some of them being inaccessible due to the TVs limited range.
 This is what going full digital means.

 What can I expect from the upgrade?

 The upgrade can be expected to give customers access to highly improved picture quality.
 This is not to mention 70 additional HD channels and a host of other entertainment options.
 There is also the world of On-Demand entertainment.
 With a two-way digital receiver, customers get access to thousands of On-Demand shows and movies.
 The receiver also gives access to parental controls, search options, and interactive TV guides.